-- 1.21 With regard to the construction industry, to continue to improve its safety performance, the LD, in collaboration with the OSHC and related organisations, organised the "Construction Industry Safety Award Scheme" again to inculcate a work safety culture in the industry and to enhance the safety awareness of employers, employees and their families.
-The scheme featured a variety of activities which included organising safety performance competitions, roving exhibitions, safety quizzes, award presentation ceremony and producing radio programmes and the making-of the Award Scheme, as well as broadcasting Announcements in the Public Interest (APIs) and promotional films on television/radio and public transport. - 1.22 Due to the COVID-19 pandemic, the LD suspended the "Catering Industry Safety Award Scheme" in 2021 to prevent the risk of spreading the virus as a result of group gatherings.
-However, with a view to maintaining the momentum of the industry on OSH improvement, the LD launched the "Catering Industry Safety Promotional Campaign" again to enhance the work safety and health awareness of employers and employees.
+- 1.22 With regard to the construction industry, to continue to improve its safety performance, the LD, in collaboration with the OSHC and related organisations, organised the "Construction Industry Safety Award Scheme" again to inculcate a work safety culture in the industry and to enhance the safety awareness of employers, employees and their families.
+The scheme featured a variety of activities which included safety performance competitions, roving exhibitions, safety quizzes and an award presentation ceremony.
+We also produced radio programmes and the making-of the Award Scheme, as well as broadcast Announcements in the Public Interest (APIs) and promotional films on television/radio and public transport. - 1.23 Due to the COVID-19 pandemic, the LD again suspended the "Catering Industry Safety Award Scheme" in 2022 to prevent the risk of spreading the virus as a result of group gatherings.
+However, with a view to maintaining the momentum of the industry on OSH improvement, the LD launched "Catering Industry Safety Promotional Campaign 2022/2023" to enhance the work safety and health awareness of employers and employees.